0

 The Group Jesus Led

-The message and life of Christ did not lose force on their generation.
-Listen to how one of the leaders of that generation spoke about himself and the work of Christian discipleship—as he coached another leader.
+The message and life of Christ did not lose force after their generation.
+Listen to how one of the leaders of that generation spoke about himself and the work of Christian discipleship as he coached another leader.

-Key Idea #2 – In whatever way you discern that a member of your small group ought to change, you become the picture of that changed life before that person, as you prayerfully and dependently expect God’s strength and timing to help him.
+• Key Idea #2: In whatever way you believe that someone in your small group ought to change, you become the picture of that changed life.

 Call to Action

-Many people will read this and think that it’s for the leader of a small group, but not them.
-Do not make that mistake.
+Perhaps you are not a small group leader.
+Do you believe this chapter is only for the leader?
+I trust not.
 All Christians are leaders.
 You may not be a small group leader, but God has made you an ambassador for Christ (2 Corinthians 5:20).
-That call is a leadership position.
-It does not matter what your sphere of influence is or even your age.
+He has called us to a leadership position.
+It does not matter what your sphere of influence is or even your age—if you are a believer.
 We never stop leading until the Lord takes us home.
-Thus, all of this content applies to you.
+Thus, this chapter applies to all of us.
 With that perspective in mind, how would you answer these questions?

 3. The more you realize the depth of your darkness before Christ came into your life, the more your appreciation for the gospel will shine.
-What are some particular ways that God has forgiven you?
-How does this good news affect you?
+What are a few specific ways God has forgiven you?
+How does

-5. Does receiving the grace of the Gospel in the particular ways you have received Him inspire you to penetrate the “darkness” of others to impact them for Christ?
+6. How does the grace of the gospel motivate you to penetrate the darkness of others to impact them for Christ?

-6. Do you see yourself as a person on a Gospel-centered mission when you attend your small group meetings?
+7. Do you see yourself as a person on a gospel-centered mission when you attend your small group meetings?
 If not, in what specific ways will you change?
-To whom will you share this news?
+To whom will you share your plans?

-7. How would you like to see your small group brought into Gospel shape?
+8. In what ways would you like to see your small group transformed into a gospel group?
 Are you leading the charge?
-The adage is “practice what you preach.”
+The adage is, “Practice what you preach.”

-8. When you think about modeling the life you want your small group to emulate, what fears run through your mind?
+9. When you think about modeling the life you want your small group to become, what fears do you have?
 What doubts?
 What specific ways do you need to change to model the life of Christ before your group?

-9. Do you see the weaknesses of your group as “their problem,” “our problem,” or “my problem?”
+10. Do you see the weaknesses of your group as their problem or your problem, too?
 Explain your answer.

 Need More Help?